issa99-lab/2024-09-president-elector/audit-data.md

 ```

 H-3
+Dynamic Candidate List in `selectPresident()`

 ## Summary

-The s_candidateList is dynamically modified based on voter input, allowing voters to add unauthorized candidates.
+The `s_candidateList` is dynamically modified based on voter input, allowing voters to add unauthorized candidates.

 ## Vulnerability Details